extemporelang/extemporelang.github.io/_docs/reference/concurrency.md

 ---
-title: concurrency
+title: Concurrency
 ---

-# Concurrency {#concurrency}

-Warning
+{:.note-box}

-Some of the threading stuff (particularly in xtlang) has

-:   changed slightly since this was written, although as a high-level
-    overview it's still accurate.
-It'll be brought up to date as soon as possible, but if you find anything in here which isn't clear or doesn't work, <span role="doc">let us
+Some of the threading stuff (particularly in xtlang) has changed slightly since this was written, although as a high-level overview it's still accurate.
+It'll be brought up to date as soon as possible, but if you find anything in here which isn't clear or doesn't work, [let us know](mailto:extemporelang@googlegroups.com)
-    know &lt;about-this-documentation&gt;</span>

 Every Extempore *process* (e.g. the "primary process" or "utility process") is a *Scheme process*, which is actually an operating-system (OS) thread running in the main Extempore OS process (i.e. the thing with the PID number).
-Each top level Scheme process runs its own scheme interpreter with its own managed memory, own garbage collector etc.
-Additionally, each Scheme process has its own network port.
+Each top level Scheme process runs its own scheme interpreter with its own managed memory, own garbage collector etc. Additionally, each Scheme process has its own network port.
 To evaluate a Scheme expression you send it to a given scheme process using this network port, i.e. over a TCP connection.
 Extempore provides a nice inter-process communication (IPC) layer to make communication between Scheme processes reasonably straightforward, regardless of whether they are running locally or remotely.

 To summarize, each *Scheme process* is an OS thread, but in reality behaves more like an OS process because it has its own managed memory, scheme process control, etc..

 Here is a starting example of a Scheme function that mutates a Scheme global variable.
 The function includes a *blocking* sleep---it will `println` then sleep for one second, test conditional and repeat.

 ~~~~ sourceCode
 (define global-val 0)